back to top

 symmetric_difference()

-This method will return the elements from the first set that are not present in the second set and the elements from the second set that are not present in the first set.
+This method returns the elements from the first set that are not present in the second set, as well as the elements from the second set that are not present in the first set.

 Syntax: